ibm-cloud-docs/cephaas/developers.md

 {: #gs-dev-sdk}

 {{site.data.keyword.cephaas_short}} SDK is currently available only for [Go](/docs/cephaas?topic=cephaas-using-go).
 These libraries are forked and modified versions of the AWS S3 SDKs that support [IAM token-based authentication](/docs/cephaas?topic=cephaas-iam-overview).

-The SDK Go github links mentioned in the examples will work only post General Availability (GA).
-{: important}